firehawkvfx/firehawk/README.md

 If you are running Ubuntu 18 or Mac OS, its possible to install a service on your local system to make aquiring certificates for deadline easier.
 The service can monitor a message queue for credentials authenticating for automated aquisition of deadline certificates.
 The deadline certificates are required, and they are unique with each deploy.
 The service provides a means of handling dynamic rotation of these certificates each time a deployment occurs.

-On your remote mac, ubuntu or Windows WSL (ubuntu) onsite host run:
+On your remote mac, ubuntu or Windows WSL (ubuntu) onsite host ensure you have the AWS CLI, and jq installed.
+Then Run:
 ```
 cd deploy/firehawk-main/modules/terraform-aws-vpn/modules/openvpn-vagrant-client/scripts/firehawk-auth-scripts
 ./install-deadline-cert-service --resourcetier dev --init